Drugs, Kids, and Juvenile Justice in Texas

 Also, keep in mind, a “controlled substance” is not limited to illegal narcotics like marijuana and cocaine.
 A prescription drug is also a controlled substance.
 Many teenagers illegally sell used prescription drugs in an attempt to make some easy money.
 If your child takes your prescription drugs and tries to resell them, he or she may face serious criminal charges.

 A McKinney Criminal Defense Lawyer Can Help

-If your child (under the age 17) is arrested and charged with drug possession in Collin County, he or she will be subject to the Texas juvenile justice process.
-The Texas juvenile justice system focuses on rehabilitation rather than punishment, so in many cases a first-time drug offense will not result in detention.
+If your child (under the age of 17) is arrested and charged with drug possession in Collin County, he or she will be subject to the Texas juvenile justice process.
+The Texas juvenile justice system focuses on rehabilitation rather than punishment.
+So in many cases, a first-time drug offense will not result in detention.
 Typically, a juvenile court will order your child (and likely you as well) to attend mandatory drug counseling.
 A juvenile court may also impose a term of probation for a term that generally lasts six months.
-In some cases, a first-time child offender may be eligible for deferred prosecution (DPRO) which is a type of informal probation that can lead to a dismissal of charges.
+In some cases, a first-time child offender may be eligible for deferred prosecution (DPRO).
+This is a type of informal probation that can lead to a dismissal of charges.
 Juvenile DPRO should not be confused with Deferred Adjudication for adults.

 Even though the Texas juvenile justice system is less punitive than the adult courts, that does not mean you and your child should face a judge alone.
 A Collin County federal drug lawyer can help you deal with the juvenile justice system and help ensure that your child is treated fairly.
 Contact the Frisco, Texas drug crimes attorneys at Rosenthal Kalabus & Therrian, if you would like to speak with an attorney today.